samjsnn/Image-Training-NN/README.md

 Fourier Features: The Fourier model expands the input features using both sine and cosine functions of different orders.
 This aids the model in capturing more complex patterns and periodicities in the data.

-The Fourier transformation is mathematically represented as:
+The Fourier transformation is mathematically representd as:

 ![image](https://github.com/samjsnn/Image-Training-Neural-Network/assets/106383967/ce4ca45a-8ca0-47d7-ad60-8e49a67b402c)